Heart of Dakota Program

 Hearts for Him Through Time: Missions to Modern Marvels, ages 12-14 (extending to ages 15-16)

-Science experiments and activities are included in all volumes, and you are referred to other books for additional reading at each level.
+Science experiments and activities are included in all volumes, and you are referred to other books for additional science reading at each level.
 Science notebooking assignments are added beginning with Bigger Hearts, while recording data and observations with lab work are added at upper levels.
-Science focuses on fewer topics each year than we typically find in textbooks, but science lessons do a much better job of covering those topics interestingly and in-depth with plenty of observation and experimentation.
+High school science courses include options for hands-on lab work.
+In the elementary grades, science focuses on fewer topics per year than we typically find in textbooks, but science lessons do a great job of covering those topics interestingly and in-depth with plenty of observation and experimentation.

-For the younger levels, hands-on math activities are given in the manuals, then assignments are made from Singapore Math books at the appropriate level.
-Older levels drop the hands-on activities for math but continue to provide Singapore Math schedules.
+For the youngest levels, hands-on math activities are given in the manuals, then assignments are made from Singapore Math books at the appropriate level.
+Upper elementary through junior high levels drop the hands-on activities for math but continue to provide Singapore Math schedules.
 Math assignments are very specific with alternative page assignments at the back of the book for the different levels of Singapore Math books that you might be using.
-(You can substitute another math program if you prefer.
-For the lower levels, you can still use the suggested math activities along with another program.)
+(You can substitute another math program if you prefer.)

 I like the way Carrie Austin has combined elements of unit study, living books, and textbooks in a format that makes it very easy for the parent or teacher to know exactly what to do each day.
-Art and math lessons might take a little more preparation time than other subjects at lower levels, and science activities take a bit more time at upper levels.
-But other than that, lesson prep time is very minimal.
+Art and math lessons might take a little more preparation time than other subjects, but other than that, lesson prep time is very minimal.
 The variety of learning methods should appeal to children of various learning styles.
-And you still have the freedom to substitute other courses in many cases.
-For example, you can use your own phonics program or any math program you prefer.
-You can even substitute a different science program.

 - Learning Styles: All